 Nikon D3400 versus Nikon D5600

-The Nikon D3400 and the Nikon D5600 are two digital cameras that were announced, respectively, in August 2016 and November 2016.
+The Nikon D3400 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in August 2016 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Nikon D3400 and the Nikon D5600.
+The physical size and weight of the Nikon D3400 and the Nikon D5600 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D3400 – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D3400 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is somewhat smaller (1 percent) than the Nikon D3400.
 However, the D5600 is slightly heavier (4 percent) than the D3400.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the D3400 nor the D5600 are weather-sealed.